satellite-image-deep-learning/techniques/README.md

 * The [Mapbox API](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/) provides images and elevation maps, [article here](https://towardsdatascience.com/creating-high-resolution-satellite-images-with-mapbox-and-python-750b3ac83dd7)
 * [Reconstructing 3D buildings from aerial LiDAR with Mask R-CNN](https://medium.com/geoai/reconstructing-3d-buildings-from-aerial-lidar-with-ai-details-6a81cb3079c0)
 * [ResDepth](https://github.com/stuckerc/ResDepth) -> A Deep Prior For 3D Reconstruction From High-resolution Satellite Images
+* [overhead-geopose-challenge](https://www.drivendata.org/competitions/78/overhead-geopose-challenge/) -> competition to build computer vision algorithms that can effectively model the height and pose of ground objects for monocular satellite images taken from oblique angles.
+Blog post [MEET THE WINNERS OF THE OVERHEAD GEOPOSE CHALLENGE](https://www.drivendata.co/blog/overhead-geopose-challenge-winners/)

 ## Thermal Infrared
 * [The World Needs (a lot) More Thermal Infrared Data from Space](https://towardsdatascience.com/the-world-needs-a-lot-more-thermal-infrared-data-from-space-dbbba389be8a)